a-set/hydrateserver/README.md

 1. amount (the amount of water the user has had in Litres)
 2. timestamp (the time at which the event was recorded) [ this is not handled at the moment with this back-end service but will be added soon]

 How to use this service ?
 ========================
+First ensure the service is started (refer to word doc shared for this)

+then perform the following steps

 The service is located at  (Server-domain-name must have been shared with you personally) [http://ec2-54-149-10-130.us-west-2.compute.amazonaws.com:8080/hydrateserver/sendHydrationData](http://ec2-54-149-10-130.us-west-2.compute.amazonaws.com:8080/hydrateserver/sendHydrationData)